MonkiManja/Number-guessing-game/README.md

-Finally, this is my first contact with methods like querySelector(), getElementById() and events.
-So this is my first contact of interaction between HTML and JS.
+Finally, i learned with this article methods like querySelector(), getElementById() and events.
+So this is my time doing interaction between HTML and JS.
 I didn't just copy, obviously, i analyzed the code until i got a good understanding of everything.
 Great article :)